NeuroDataDesign/fngs-f16s17/local_bids.md

   ...
 ```

 This format is known as the BIDs spec.
 For more information on how to get your data to conform to the BIDs spec, see the notes from the creators [BIDs](http://bids.neuroimaging.io/).
 For our purposes, what you can assume is that you must adhere to a naming convention that is similar or identical to the one above, with your own subject names.
 Note that we don't need the dwi directories and corresponding files here, but we include them so that this tutorial can be used for dwi as well if the user is interested.
+If you are more familiar with the BIDs spec, there are variations of the above formatting that are also BIDs that are also supported.

 We will use this as our BIDs spec'd data hereafter.